Stoupy51/StewBeet/docs/3_writing_to_files.md

 ## 📚 Reading and writing functions
 - `read_file()`: 📖 This function takes a file path and returns its content without raising any error if the file path doesn't exists
 - `write_to_file()`: ✍️ Taking the file path and its content, you can indicate if you want to prepend the content, or if you want to overwrite it.
 If you write to a json file but there are already content in it, both content will be merged unless you put the overwrite boolean to true.
+- `write_to_function()`: 📝 Write content to a function file using Minecraft function notation (e.g., "namespace:folder/function_name").
+If no namespace is provided, it defaults to "minecraft".

 ## 🔧 Versioned functions